rafatosta/zapzap/README.md

    - Adaptive Systray icon (it changes when there are new messages)
    - A background process
    - Drag and drop support
-   - Work area notifications  <!-- what is this?? -->
 3. **Additional features**
    - Spellchecker
    - Customizable Systray icons